ViralTexts/gtr-clusters/clusters/18360226-sn83035366-FragmentFoundInASkeletonCase.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Behold this ruin&#x27; &#x27;T^ as a skull.
+Once of ethereal spirit full,
+This narrow cell was life&#x27;s retreat
+This space wao thought&#x27;s mysterious&#x27;seat,
+What beauteous visions filed this spot!
+What dreams of pleasure long forgot!
+No hope, aor joy, nor love, nor fear,
-ave left one trace of record here.
+Have left one trace of record here.
 Beneath this moldermg canopy
 One shone the bright and busy eye
 But start not at the dismal void,